 Microsoft Active Directory (MSAD) is a directory service that allows authentication and authorization of network users.
 On the Barracuda CloudGen Firewall you can configure MSAD as an external authentication scheme.
 MSAD is included with all Windows Server operating systems as of the Windows 2000 Server.
 For MSAD authentication, you can also configure the Barracuda DC Agent, which allows transparent authentication monitoring with the Barracuda CloudGen Firewall and Microsoft® domain controllers.
+The MSAD authentication service can handle a maximum of 20 AD servers at a time.

 Before You Begin